Depression - The Final Addiction

 work in progress... and now I know how to do the work.

 Jonathan is a former business owner who attained his freedom from

 alcohol and cocaine addiction in 1979 by using the 12 Steps of Alcoholics Anonymous.
 He was a chemical dependency and family counselor for over 12 years.

 Jonathan sold his former business interests and purchased the original Nibiruan Council in 1997, marrying Jelaila in 1998.
 His connection to

 Jelaila's work was that he had always felt there was a piece missing in the 12 Step programs which he found in the Compassion Key.
 He co

-as functioning as general manager of the Nibiruan Council business for 10 years.
+well as, functioning as general manager of the Nibiruan Council business for 10 years.

 Jonathan has helped countless individuals to apply the 12 Steps, use Agreements and embrace their Dark Side to improve the quality of their

 sobriety, and apply the higher principles, the Keys of Compassion, to their relationships such as marriages, parent-child and child-parent.
 He also

 specializes in assisting those who struggle with depression, shame and guilt to create a way out of the emotional pain and attain peace.